cjxgm/cjcs/style.md

 ### blanks
 spaces` `, tabs`\t` and newlines`\n` are blanks. returns`\r` are not.
-returns are not allowed to be in the code.
+returns are not allowed in the code.

 ### indentation
-*tabs only*. tabs must be *4-space wide*. identation should generally obey to the vim's auto-indent and smart-indent.
+*tabs only*. tabs must be *4-space wide*. indentation should generally obey to the vim's default auto-indent and smart-indent.

 ### tabular
 spaces only.